-The District of Columbia offers family and medical leave protections to public and private employers under its Family and Medical Leave Act (FMLA) (DC Code Sec.
+The District of Columbia offers family and medical leave protections to public and private employers under its own Family and Medical Leave Act (D.C.
+FMLA) (DC Code Sec.
 32-501et seq.).

-Under the Act, an individual who has been employed by the same employer for one year without a break in service except for regular holiday, sick, or personal leave granted by the employer and has worked for at least 1,000 hours during the 12-month period before the request for the leave is eligible for a family and medical leave.
+Eligible employees.
+Under the Act, an individual who has been employed by the same employer for 1 year without a break in service except for regular holiday, sick, or personal leave granted by the employer and has worked for at least 1,000 hours during the 12-month period before the request for the leave is eligible for a family and medical leave.

-Family leave.
-A family leave is available to an eligible employee for:
+Qualifying leave events.
+Family leave is available to an eligible employee for:

 • The birth of a child